edneville/please/README.md

 # Default sections

 When a matching section name begins with `default` the actions will remain set until overwritten by another matching section.
+It is important to note that **permit=true** will be set implicitly on matches, therefore, unless there is good reason, set **permit=false** in default sections and **permit=true** in subsequent matching sections.
+See **please.ini** for further details.

 # pleaseedit